The

 Among

-the oldest churches in Florence
+oldest churches in Florence

 it was built in the second half of